Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 The foundations of the multidisciplinary study of sports medicine to include core anatomy, physiology, nutrition and human movement.

-The paper begins with a compulsory residential weekend prior to the start of the semester (date to be determined by Dr Hamish Osborne).
-This weekend is essentially a workshop teaching key material that cannot be satisfactorily taught via distance learning.
+The Postgraduate Diploma in Sport and Exercise Medicine is 100% completely online via the distance learning network.
+For 2022 there will be a compulsory Zoom weekend on 5th and 6th of March.
+The Saturday will be an all day workshop and there will also be a few hours on the Sunday morning.
+The weekend is essentially a workshop covering key learning material - introductory learning skills and educational content best delivered via this mode.
 Workshops on motivational interviewing and bioethics lay a key foundation for students from all disciplines to further build fundamentally sound practice in the workplace.
-Students get to meet other health professionals from diverse background and start to build the team approach that is so important in sport and exercise medicine.
+Students get to meet other health professionals from diverse backgrounds and start to build the team approach that is so important in sport and exercise medicine.

 |Paper title||Issues in Sports Medicine|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - MHealSc, PGCertPHC, PGDipPHC, PGDipSEM, PGDipPhty, PGDipHealSc, MPhty

 - Entry to the Postgraduate Diploma is by application (i.e. not open), and you must

 - Applicant has a bachelor's degree - preferably in Medicine, Physiotherapy, Physical Education, Human Nutrition, Pharmacy or Sciences